 D. Summons; by whom served.
-In civil actions any process may be served by the sheriff of the county where the metropolitan court is located if the defendant may be found therein, or by any other person who is over the age of eighteen (18) years and not a party to the action, except for writs of attachment and writs of replevin, which shall be served by the sheriff or by any person not a party to the action over the age of eighteen (18) years who may be designated by the court to perform such service or by the sheriff of the county where the property or person may be found.
+In civil actions any process may be served by the sheriff of the county where the defendant may be found or by any other person who is over the age of eighteen (18) years and not a party to the action, except for writs of attachment and writs of replevin, which shall be served by the sheriff or by any person not a party to the action over the age of eighteen (18) years who may be designated by the court to perform such service or by the sheriff of the county where the property or person may be found.

 E. Summons; service by mail.
-A summons and complaint may be served in the manner provided by law upon a defendant of any class referred to in Subparagraph (1) or (2) of Paragraph F of this rule by mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served, together with two (2) copies of a notice and acknowledgement conforming with the form approved by the supreme court and a return envelope, postage prepaid, addressed to the court.
-If no acknowledgement of service under this subdivision of this rule is received by the court within twenty (20) days after the date of mailing plus three (3) days as provided by Rule 3-104, service of such summons and complaint shall be made by a person authorized by Paragraph D of this rule, in the manner prescribed by Paragraph F of this rule.
-Unless good cause is shown for not doing so, the court shall order the payment of the costs of personal service by the person served if such person does not complete and return to the court within twenty (20) days after mailing the notice and acknowledgement of receipt of summons.
+A summons and complaint may be served upon a defendant of any class referred to in Subparagraph (1) or (2) of Paragraph F of this rule by mailing a copy of the summons and of the complaint (by first-class mail, postage prepaid) to the person to be served, together with two (2) copies of a notice and acknowledgement conforming with the form approved by the Supreme Court and a return envelope, postage prepaid, addressed to the sender.
+If no acknowledgement of service under this subdivision of this rule is received by the sender within twenty (20) days after the date of mailing plus three (3) days as provided by Rule 3-104, service of such summons and complaint shall be made by a person authorized by Paragraph D of this rule, in the manner prescribed by Paragraph F of this rule.
+Unless good cause is shown for not doing so, the court shall order the payment of the costs of personal service by the person served if such person does not complete and return to the sender within twenty (20) days after mailing the notice and acknowledgement of receipt of summons.

-The form of the notice and acknowledgement of receipt of summons and complaint shall be substantially in the form approved by the supreme court.
+The form of the notice and acknowledgement of receipt of summons and complaint shall be substantially in the form approved by the Supreme Court.